-- Pontresina – beautiful alpine village with Engadine houses and Belle Epoque hotels
+- Pontresina – a beautiful alpine village with Engadine houses and Belle Epoque hotels

-- Guarda – fairytale village famous for Schellen-Ursli, a children’s book by Selina Chönz
+- Guarda – a fairytale village famous for Schellen-Ursli, a children’s book by Selina Chönz

 - Celerina – sunny village next to St. Moritz with excellent tourist infrastructure.